 In the world of retail, marketing is king – to make your product stand out above the rest and to stay competitive.
 However, as is the case with cannabis, without TV commercials and printed advertisements, you are left with your packaging as your primary marketing medium.
 Market research has shown that packaging greatly influences a customer’s buying preferences.

 When your packaging looks attractive, it reflects the quality, character, and appeal of the product contained within.
 If your packaging is functional, it increases your product’s desirability even more.
 In the world of cannabis, packaging is your single most effective marketing tool.
-Here are a couple of things that you can pay attention to when designing your packaging.
+Here are a couple of things that you can pay attention to when branding your cannabis and designing your packaging.

 The design of your packaging goes beyond the scope of the graphical print.
 The physical shape of your packaging plays just as big a role in your product’s aesthetics and desirability as the design of the art.